brandtcormorant/brandt.computer/src/routes/+page.md

 Hi, I'm Brandt.
 I have fun making neat things.

-The transition from traditional apps and currencies to distributed apps and currencies is difficult.
-I want to make it easier for people who are just getting started.
+I want to make the transition from traditional software to distributed software easier for people who are just getting started.
+That transition can be difficult, especially in the case of transitioning from traditional currencies to digital, distributed currencies.

+There's so much we can do to improve the experience for people.

 Right now I'm creating projects involving: